aburacosk/basic-calculator/README.md

 # Basic Calculator (Python)

-Developing a calculator as part of a github initiation project
+Create calculator as part of a github initiation project

 ### ➕ Specifications | Calculator

-Just a basic calculator capable of doing add, subtaction, multiply, division and 'raised at power' operations
+Just a basic calculator capable of doing add, subtaction, multiply, division and exponential operations

 ## 📋  Prerequisites